blackstrype/quarkus-microservices-training/slides/4_observability_messaging_production.md

 - **Demo Steps:**
   1. Enable JSON logging in `application.properties`.
   2. Add contextual data (`MDC.put(...)`) to the SAGA consumer.
-  3. Show the resulting JSON log enriched with the ID.
+  3. Show the resulting JSON log enriched with the contextual ID.

 ---